I’ve written about prayer in Why we need to make up our minds about prayer and Why we should pray for healing from chronic illness.

 Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven.
 For where two or three come together in my name, there I am with them.

-Summary: God is present when we pray together and will not fail to bring about good for His kingdom
+Summary: God is present when we pray together and will not fail to bring about good for His kingdom: He is a loving Father.

 And Jesus answered them, “Have faith in God.
 Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.
 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.

-Specifically relating this to the topic of healing, we know King David, a “man after God’s own heart” prayed for his dying son, only to watch him pass away.
+Hebrews 11:1 explains that ‘faith’ is “having confidence” or “belief”.
+Yet we are also told that the “Ancients” who were “commended” for their faith, “did not receive the things promised.”
+We know King David, a “man after God’s own heart” prayed for his dying son, only to watch him pass away.

 Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned, they will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.

-There is much debate about this passage.
-It seems to propose that prayer + faith = definite healing.
-Is this ‘sickness’ spiritual, as some suggest?
-What does the link between sin and sickness mean if not?
+This passage seems to propose that prayer + faith = definite healing.
+Some suggest this ‘sickness’ is spiritual.
+There does appear to be a link between sin and sickness.

 James’ original recipients would have understood.
 Two millennia later, we can simply say: